MarcGrol/service-catalog-mcp-server/README.md

 ## 1. Build and Prepare Your Server

-First, build your MCP server specialized in project management
+First, build our MCP server (that is specialized in project management)

     go install ./...